 BCC Library welcomes gifts of donated materials that match our selection priorities and criteria.
 Every effort will be made to incorporate donations that serve user needs into our existing collection, providing they are current, in good condition, and not already owned by the library.

 Gifts of donated materials are accepted by the library with the proviso that, once received, they are henceforth BCC property.
 As such, the library – guided by the CREW and MUSTIE methods – reserves the right to retain, relocate, redistribute, or discard these items in accordance with BCC Library’s established selection and deselection procedures.
+For guidance on materials that libraries cannot accommodate, please see "Please Don’t Donate These Books."

 For those gifts that are incorporated into the library collection, commemorative bookplates will be placed in the items upon request.